-- Pre-icteric phase: flu like symptoms nausea, anorexia, malaise - Icteric phase: Jaundice, pale stool, dark- coloured urine, increased liver enzymes and bilirubin. - Acute hepatitis B infection often begins gradually, with symptoms such as fatigue, reduced appetite, nausea, and discomfort or a sense of fullness in the right upper abdominal area. - Early in the illness, some patients may also report joint pain and swelling, and occasional frank arthritis (Antigen - Antibody mediated). - .
-A skin rash may also appear in some individuals as part of the body's immune reaction to the virus. - ✓ Rule: increased involvement of the liver, increased risk of cholestasis. - Hepatitis can cause cholestasis, leading to light-colored stools, dark urine, and jaundice due to impaired bile flow. - Having antibodies to the Hepatitis B surface antigen (HBsAg) gives lifelong immunity
+- Common form of necrosis, with a characteristic histological finding in hepatitis. - Involves an inflammation that extends from the portal tract into the surrounding periportal zone (around portal vein), leading to necrosis of the periportal hepatocytes and destruction of limiting plate. ("hepatocytes injury and necrosis ") - Acute hepatitis B infection often begins gradually, with symptoms such as fatigue, reduced appetite, nausea, and discomfort or a sense of fullness in the right upper abdominal area. - Early in the illness, some patients may also report joint pain and swelling, and occasional frank arthritis (Antigen Antibody mediated). - A skin rash may also appear in some individuals as part of the body's immune reaction to the virus.

+Hepatitis B virus infection

+Fulminant hepatitis:

-- Fulminant hepatitis: - A rare complication of hepatitis B infection, occurring in less than 1% of cases (icteric patients), and can be life threatening; leads to death. - Characterized by extensive liver necrosis. - Chronic hepatitis B: - Develops in approximately 10% of infected individuals, with a significantly higher risk among younger patients, especially neonates.
-Around 20% of those with chronic hepatitis B may eventually develop hepatocellular carcinoma. - Approximately 90% of neonates infected with hepatitis B become chronic carriers (The likelihood of developing chronic disease is inversely related to the age at which the infection occurs) - Hepatocellular carcinoma: caused by the integration of the viral DNA with the DNA of the hepatocyte.
+- A rare complication of hepatitis B infection, occurring in less than 1% of cases, and can be life-threatening; leads to death. - ✓ Remember most HBV deaths are due to complications. - Characterized by extensive liver necrosis.

+Chronic hepatitis B:

+- Develops in approximately 10% of infected individuals, with a significantly higher risk among younger patients, especially neonates.
+Around 20% of those with chronic hepatitis B may eventually develop hepatocellular carcinoma. - Approximately 90% of neonates infected with hepatitis B become chronic carriers. - > The likelihood of developing chronic disease is inversely related to the age at which the infection occurs.

+Hepatocellular carcinoma: caused by the integration of the viral DNA with the DNA of the hepatocyte.
+34

 Hepatocellular injury in hepatitis B infection is primarily mediated by the host immune response, especially CD8+ cytotoxic T lymphocytes.

 While extrahepatic manifestations such as arthritis and vasculitis result from circulating antigen-antibody complexes.